Evaluating Large Language Models in Scientific Discovery: Discussion

 The integration of large language models (LLMs) into scientific discovery necessitates an evaluation paradigm that transcends static knowledge retrieval.
 While conventional benchmarks have successfully tracked progress in answering general science questions, our results demonstrate that they are insufficient proxies for scientific discovery, which relies on iterative reasoning, hypothesis generation, and evidence interpretation.
 In the scientific discovery evaluation (\texttt{SDE}) framework, we bridge this gap by establishing a tight connection between all questions collected in the benchmark to modular research scenarios, which constitute building blocks in projects aimed for scientific discovery.
 There, models are not only evaluated on their ability to answer isolated questions, but also on their capacity to orchestrate the end-to-end research project.
 This dual-layered approach reveals critical insights into the readiness of current foundation LLMs for autonomous scientific inquiry.

 \qquad Our question-level evaluation reveals that top-tier models, despite achieving high accuracy on decontextualized benchmarks (e.g., GPQA-Diamond), consistently score lower on \texttt{SDE} questions rooted in active research projects.
 This divergence underscores that proficiency in standard examinations does not guarantee mastery of the nuanced, context-dependent reasoning required for scientific discovery.
 We observe that the gains from scaling model size and test-time compute, strategies that have driven recent breakthroughs in coding and mathematics, exhibit diminishing returns within the domain of scientific discovery.
 Furthermore, top-performing models from diverse providers exhibit high error correlations, frequently converging on identical incorrect answers for the most challenging questions.
 This shared failure mode suggests that current frontier models are approaching a performance plateau likely imposed by similar pre-training data distributions rather than distinct architectural limitations, thereby motivating the development of discovery-specific objectives and curated domain datasets.
 Project-level evaluation indicates that question-level patterns only partially predict discovery performance and that a model’s capacity to drive a research project relies on factors more complex than a simple linear correlation with its Q$\&$A accuracy.
 This implies that precise knowledge of structure-property relationships may be less critical than the ability to navigate a hypothesis space effectively.
 Specifically, discerning optimization directions and facilitating serendipitous exploration can compensate for imperfect granular knowledge.
 However, this capability is non-uniform: while LLMs excel at optimizing objectives involving well-structured data (e.g., TMC optimization), they struggle with endeavors requiring rigorous, long-horizon planning and strict validity checks, such as retrosynthesis.
 Collectively, these findings highlight the distinct competencies assessed at each evaluation level, underscoring the necessity of comprehensive, multi-scale benchmarking.
+Concurrent work from OpenAI\cite{wang2025frontierscience} also indicates solving more challenging Olympic questions, even as comparable to top-tier students\cite{superchem}, do not guarantee success in science research, echoing part of our conclusion.